 Timely replacement of transit vehicles is the single most important way to improve transit reliability and service for years to come.
-This is why replacement of the Muni transit fleet has been one of the larger efforts funded by Prop K (see graph at right), with more than $444 million committed to purchasing over 1,200 diesel-electric hybrid motor coaches, electric trolley coaches, electric light rail vehicles, and paratransit vans.
-Of that number, 418 vehicles have already been placed in service and another 400 vehicles are on order, including 175 light rail vehicles.
+This is why replacement of the Muni transit fleet has been one of the larger efforts funded by Prop K (see graph at right), with more than $480 million committed to purchasing over 1,300 diesel-electric hybrid motor coaches, electric trolley coaches, electric light rail vehicles, and paratransit vans.
+Of that number, 753 vehicles have already been placed in service and another 377 vehicles are on order, including 175 light rail vehicles.
 The SFMTA expects The SFMTA expects that all motor coaches currently on order to be in service by September 2018 and all trolleys on order to be in service by the end of 2019.
 As of March 31, 2018 6 of the 8 new light rail vehicles (LRVs) for service in the new Central Subway had been delivered under SFMTA’s contract with Siemens were undergoing testing, and the other 2 had been placed into service.
 These 8 vehicles are the first of a tranche of 24 LRVs, partially funded by Prop K, that will be used to expand the light rail fleet in preparation for the opening of the Central Subway.

 Sections of Light Rail Vehicle tracks throughout the City have exceeded their anticipated useful service life, and in order to maintain and improve light rail service, a track replacement program has been underway.
 In 2012, the SFMTA completed construction of the Saint Francis Circle Rail Replacement Project at a cost of $18.2 million.
 At a total cost of $17 million, the Miscellaneous Track Replacement Project was substantially completed in January 2013.
 The $28.7 million Church and Duboce Track and Street Improvement Project reached substantial completion in March 2013.